2005 Football League Championship play-off final: Background

 Preston were making their second appearance in a Championship play-off final, having lost in the 2001 final 3–0 against Bolton Wanderers.
-Preston had also featured in the 1994 Football League Third Division play-off Final at the old Wembley Stadium where they lost 4–2 against Wycombe Wanderers.
+Preston had also featured in the 1994 Football League Third Division play-off final at the old Wembley Stadium where they lost 4–2 against Wycombe Wanderers.
 West Ham were losing finalists the previous season when they were beaten 1–0 by Crystal Palace.
 During the regular season, Preston had won both league encounters between the two clubs.
 They secured a 2–1 victory at Deepdale in December 2004 and won by the same scoreline at the Boleyn Ground the following March.
 During that match, Tomáš Řepka was sent off for headbutting Brian O'Neil in his right eye and a mass brawl ensued in the tunnel after the final whistle.
 Cresswell was the highest scorer for Preston throughout the season with 16 goals, while West Ham's top marksman was Teddy Sheringham who had 20 followed by Harewood with 17.
 Preston had played in the second tier of English football since gaining promotion in the 1999–2000 season as champions of the Football League Second Division, and had not taken part in the top tier for 44 years.
 Conversely, West Ham had played in the Championship for two seasons since being relegated from the Premiership in the 2002–03 season.
 Winning the play-off final was estimated in the media to be worth up to £35 million to the successful team; CNN described the game as "the world's richest club match".
 The referee for the match was Mike Riley who represented the West Riding County Football Association.

 The West Ham manager Alan Pardew opted for a 4–4–2 formation, with Shaun Newton replacing Carl Fletcher in right midfield.
 Newton had been successful in the playoff finals on two previous occasions, winning with Charlton Athletic in the 1998 final and with Wolverhampton Wanderers in the 2003 final.
 Billy Davies, the Preston manager named an unchanged side from that which secured the goalless draw in the play-off semi-final, despite Graham Alexander having recovered from injury.

 Summary

 The game kicked off around 3 p.m. in front of a Millennium Stadium crowd of 70,275 spectators.
 After four minutes, Newton played a pass to Řepka whose shot struck the Preston goalpost.
 Walker's clearance then found Harewood who passed to Zamora.
-He found Etherington who took the ball into the Preston penalty area before seeing his shot palmed away by Gerard Nash.
+He found Etherington who took the ball into the Preston penalty area before seeing his shot palmed away by Carlo Nash.
 With West Ham defending in numbers, Preston were forced to derive chances to score from set pieces, with Lucketti's header from Eddie Lewis' corner being saved by Walker.
 Five minutes before the break, Nugent ran onto a long ball into the West Ham penalty area, but was tackled by Řepka.
 Just before half time, Zamora took advantage of poor defending from Claude Davis but the defender made a last-ditch tackle, and the half ended goalless.